Giveaway-Boat-Dev/eris-fleet/README.md

 ### Choose what to log

 You can choose what to log by using the `whatToLog` property in the options object.
 You can choose either a whitelist or a blacklist of what to log.
 You can select what to log by using an array.
-To possible array elements are `['gateway_shards', 'admiral_start', 'shards_spread', 'stats_update', 'all_clusters_launched', 'all_services_launched', 'cluster_launch', 'service_launch', 'cluster_start', 'service_start', 'service_ready', 'cluster_ready', 'shard_connect', 'shard_ready', 'shard_disconnect', 'shard_resume', 'service_restart', 'cluster_restart', 'service_shutdown', 'cluster_shutdown', 'total_shutdown', 'resharding_transition_complete', 'resharding_transition', 'resharding_worker_killed']`.
+To possible array elements are `['gateway_shards', 'admiral_start', 'shards_spread', 'stats_update', 'all_clusters_launched', 'all_services_launched', 'cluster_launch', 'service_launch', 'cluster_start', 'service_start', 'service_ready', 'cluster_ready', 'shard_pre_ready', 'shard_ready', 'shard_disconnect', 'shard_resume', 'service_restart', 'cluster_restart', 'service_shutdown', 'cluster_shutdown', 'total_shutdown', 'resharding_transition_complete', 'resharding_transition', 'resharding_worker_killed']`.
 Here is an example of choosing what to log:
 ```js
 const options = {
     // Your other options